Brian Welch: Split with record label

 On March 22, 2011, Welch got into a legal battle with his own label, Driven Music Group, and former managers Greg Shanaberger and Mark Nawara.
 According to Welch, Shanaberger structured Head Touring, Welch's touring company under Driven Music, to give himself and Nawara share of control and revenue.
 Shanaberger's agreements required Welch to buy merchandise through Head Touring at an inflated price which was far above industry standards, "for which Shanaberger and Nawara reaped the benefits," claims Welch.
-Welch also claims that Shanaberger attempted to hide "his fraudulent, unethical and illegal behavior" by listing his then fiancee as a shareholder.
+Welch also claims that Shanaberger attempted to hide "his fraudulent, unethical and illegal behavior" by listing his then fiancée as a shareholder.
 Welch claims that the agreements were "predatory, unconscionable, and constitutes self-dealing" and that they were written with the intention to "rob Welch of his master recordings, which were worth upwards of $600,000."
 Welch is seeking punitive damages, the appointment of a receiver, the dissolution of Driven Music Group, and costs.

 Love and Death

 In February 2012, Welch announced that he was re-branding his music under the name Love and Death, effectively forming a band under that name.
 In an official statement, Welch elaborated on the name and the change:

 The name "Love and Death" symbolizes everything we've been through as a band over the last few years.
 We love this band so much and we'll go through hell to connect with our fans.
 Many people have confused my speaking dates and our band dates because they were both being booked as Brian Head Welch.
 I have wanted to use a band name for branding my music for a few years.
 Now with the new music coming out, its[sic] time to really separate the things I do.
 I want the music to be about music.
 I will still be doing public speaking under Brian Head Welch.
 I am happy that all the confusion will be over.

 The band's debut single, "Chemicals", was released in March, while an EP of the same name was released on April 24, 2012.

 A full-length album, Between Here & Lost, was released on January 22, 2013.

 Despite rejoining Korn permanently in 2013, Welch has clarified that Love and Death will remain an active project.
 On May 17, 2016, Love and Death released a new single, "Lo Lamento", as a free-download with the purchase of his book, With My Eyes Wide Open: Miracles & Mistakes on My Way Back to KoRn.

-In 2021, the band plans to release their second album, Perfectly Preserved, on February 12, 2021, with two singles, "Down" and "White Flag", released to promote its release.
+HolyName

+Welch was among the live lineup for metal worship project HolyName, a group led by former Sleeping Giant frontman Tommy Green.
+Their live recording, Initiation, performed in Chicago, was recorded and released in July 27, 2023.